Common Python Programming Errors

 Understand Python functions

 By understanding Python functions, we will write proper code.
-Knowing the difference between dictionaries, lists and tuples can save hours of headache.
+Knowing the difference between dictionaries, lists and tuples can save hours of headaches.
 Knowing we write if statements with a condition and an indented effect will ensure the program works correctly.
 Knowing how to write a function will prevent later slip-ups that take time and money to repair.

 Keep it simple!

-Finally, simplifying the code will ensure the code is more readable.
+Finally, simplifying the code will ensure that code is more readable.
 Writing the code in shorthand after writing it out will give the ability to test that part, ensure it works, and condense the code so it can be read, understood, and studied for errors.

 Technology is always and forever surging forward.
 The technical landscape created by Python, its predecessors, and its future inheritors will evolve, and eventually, what happened to C++ will happen to Java and Python.
 As we understand how Python works, we too can appreciate its role in this technological world, business, social media, and all aspects of our life.

-Either bugs or actual Python errors can and should be fixed to deliver a clean, finished code!
+Bugs or actual Python errors can and should be fixed to deliver clean, finished code!
 We can take the first steps to resolve the issues and make functional, profitable code by recognizing problems.
 However, the ultimate strategy to find our solutions is the same with any program- Run it!
 If our program backfires, returns errors, or gives general questionable material for the goal of said program, perhaps it’s time to diagnose our program.